bigcommerce/dev-docs/docs/api-docs/management-apis/email-templates/email-template-examples.md

   ```
 ## Adding a tracking script

-You can create a tracking script to add to an email template.
-Update information in the **Phrases** and **Code** tabs, entering a phrase name and value.
-For example, `tracking_title` for phrase name and Tracking information for phrase value.
-In the Code tab, enter the following code example which adds a tracking script to the order status update template.
+You can add a tracking script to an email template.
+Ensure to sure to add or update information in the **Phrases** and **Code** tabs for the script to appear in the email.
+For example, use `tracking_title` for phrase name and Tracking information for phrase value.

 Go to **Transactional Emails> Email Templates**.
 Click **...** next to **Order Status Update** and select **Edit Template**.
 Copy and paste the contents below into the Content editor.